rengzhengcodes-highschool-code/APCSFinalProject/README.md

 2021-05-28|RZ - Isolated issue of car drift to the PImage rotation algorithm.
 Currently isolating portion of PImage rotation algorithm that is affecting xCor and yCor of Car despite it being private.

 2021-05-29|RZ - Scrapped PImage rotation algorithm due to unidentifiable complications.
 Took Mr. K's suggestion of using rotate(), translate(), and push and popMatrix() to do rotations instead.
 Implemented and code merged.

+2021-05-29|RZ - Changed constructors to use constructors with more parameter options to streamline potential changes.